rafiulhc/grpc-blockchain-endpoints/README.md

   ./bin/grpc/server

   for windows
   ./bin/grpc/server.exe
   ```

-## make request from client to get block data
+## Make request from client to get block data

 ```
   MAC or Linux
   ./bin/grpc/client

   for windows
   ./bin/grpc/client.exe
   ```

-## response from server with 5 block data and created a JSON file with Block height and Hash
+## Response from server with 5 block data and created a JSON file with Block height and Hash

 ![grpc](https://user-images.githubusercontent.com/68476971/191175281-2816f882-a3a4-46f7-ab70-0bb55266873f.png)